While there is no perfect CV, many CIOs are increasingly looking to add cybersecurity, marketing and various soft skills to their CVs.

 As the role becomes more strategic, CIOs should embrace the shift from managing digital teams to coming up with new and innovative ways to drive business transformation.

-A Harvey Nash survey revealed that 45% of CIOs expect creativity to drive innovation.
+A Harvey Nash/KPMG survey revealed that 45% of CIOs expect creativity to drive innovation.
 So, by showing off your creative side on your CV, you can create better engagement with those reading it and highlight that you not only embrace new ideas, but also generate them.

-CIOs are looking for new ways to deliver IT products and services to their organisations.
+CIOs are constantly looking for new ways to deliver IT products and services to their organisations.
 By regularly coming up with creative ideas through the use of hackathons, brainstorming sessions, and attending industry events, CIOs can pitch ideas to business leaders who may have a lack of knowledge around IT.

-And through creative presentations CIOs can break down information using animation, infographics and keywords to help promote a key message across to their business colleagues.
+And through creative presentations, CIOs can break down information using animation, infographics and keywords to help promote a key message across to their business colleagues.

 Gooding describes TalkTalk Business as an entrepreneurial organisation that has allowed him to be creative in his role by not necessarily "making money" from projects but being valued as a key player in a competitive telecom market.
 (See also: TalkTalk Business COO Duncan Gooding on security strategy since 2015 cyberattack.)

-In 2016, Gartner challenged organisations to tackle issues such as hiring and retaining security talent to ensure businesses are protected from threats.
+In 2017, Gartner challenged organisations to tackle issues such as hiring and retaining security talent to ensure businesses are protected from threats.

 And security expertise is an important skill for employers to have access to as it can help educate employees on the possible threats made to the company.

-Collaborating with security teams and examining previous reports can help ensure your security knowledge is up to date and appeals to future employers.
+A proven track record of collaboration with security teams and examining previous reports can help ensure your security knowledge is up to date and appeals to future employers.

+Sound financial management has become a key trait for a CIO to develop to help keep a business running.
 Budgeting, analytics and forecasting are all valuable skills most employers will look for.

-A great way to develop financial skills is through using management tools such as QuickBooks, Interact and Xero which help create budget plans, financial reports and statistical overviews.
+A great way to develop financial skills is through using management tools such as QuickBooks, Interact and Xero, which help create budget plans, financial reports and statistical overviews.
 These tools offer guides and tutorials to help manage business costs, create budget plans and track transactions.